 I was completely, truly winging it.

 I often get asked, ‘Why Iceland?’, and to be honest I have no solid answer to this question.
 As a photographer, I was of course drawn to the Land of Ice and Fire because of the wild, epic landscapes.
 I was living in northern Norway for 2 years before moving here, so I love Nordic vibes and snow.
+Even the winter in Iceland is a stunning time to be here.

 Those are some of the more concrete reasons, but realistically it was just a gut feeling that got me to book that flight.